natecraddock/ziglua/docs.md

 These functions have been combined into `Lua.toString()`.
 The function `lua_tostring` is a macro around `lua_tolstring` and does not return the length of the string.

+### `lua_pushvfstring`

+This function has been omitted because Zig does not have a va_list type, and `Lua.pushFString` works well enough for string formatting if variadic args are really needed.

 The length of the returned string is almost always needed, so `Lua.toString() returns a zero-terminated Zig slice of the bytes with the correct length.

 ### `lua_tointegerx` and `lua_tonumberx`